The purpose of this guide is to:

 give you effective techniques you can apply when evaluating information;

 make you aware of the biases that you can introduce to evaluation.

-Advice to students on evaluating webpages often takes a checklist approach such as the CRAAP test (Meriam Library, 2019) - currency, relevance, authority, accuracy and purpose; RADAR (Mandalios, 2013) - relevance, authority, date, appearance, reason for writing; and, in a health context, the Trust in Online Health Information (TOHI) scale that features brand, content, credibility, ease of use, recommendation, style, usefulness and verification (Rowley et al., 2015).
+Advice to students on evaluating webpages often takes a checklist approach such as the CRAAP test (Meriam Library, 2019) - currency, relevance, authority, accuracy and purpose; RADAR (Mandalios, 2013) - relevance, authority, date, appearance, reason for writing; the SIFT method (Hapgood, 2019) - Stop, Investigate the source, Find better coverage and Trace claims to the original context; and, in a health context, the Trust in Online Health Information (TOHI) scale that features brand, content, credibility, ease of use, recommendation, style, usefulness and verification (Rowley et al., 2015).
 Using these features is a "fairly reliable process for evaluating sources" (Chinn and Rinehart, 2017: 1714).
 However, although the checklist approach is an efficient way of evaluating sources, can easily be applied and uses memorable acronyms, this efficiency encourages surface evaluation, can exclude sources that may be relevant and ignores the actual claims made in the source (Kim and Hannafin, 2016).

 The checklist approach therefore needs to be augmented by emphasizing the processes used by the source in its creation.
 "Knowing the processes used by sources provide a more accurate evaluation of the credibility of the source's claims than relying solely on the source feature" (Chinn and Rinehart, 2017: 1711).
 You will therefore find that this dual approach is taken in these pages and is illustrated by a model evaluation process.